Online Rank 1 Certification Program

 - What Careers Can I Do with an Online Rank 1 Certification Program?

 - Certification and Reciprocity

 - Graduate Student Success

 - Mid-Point Assessment

 Licensure for Kentucky teacher standards is established through a rank system.
 Generally speaking, the various “Ranks” denote the current level of education for the teaching professional.
 Teaching professionals are encouraged to make rank changes in order to achieve educational goals and advance their teaching careers.

-Rank V are educators are those holding emergency certificates and who have sixty-four (64) to ninety-five (95) semester hours of approved college training or the equivalent.
+Rank V are educators are those holding emergency certificates and who have sixty-four (64) to ninety-five (95) semester hours of approved college training (or the equivalent) Rank 1 programs in Kentucky.
 Rank IV educators are those holding emergency certificates and who have ninety-six (96) to one hundred twenty-eight (128) semester hours of approved college training or the equivalent.
 Both Rank V and IV professionals are likely to fill substitute teaching roles.